amilbhat/realtime-chat-app/README.md

 - **React Router**: For handling routing and navigation within the application.
 - **Firebase**: Utilized for user authentication, real-time database functionality, and cloud storage for media files.

+Each component in the application has a separate CSS file for easy style customization.

 ## Features

 - User authentication with Firebase Authentication.